wbamberg/idl-reference/docs/nsIApplicationCacheService.md

 Create a new, empty application cache for the given cache
 group residing in a custom directory with a custom quota.

-@param group
-   URL of the manifest
-@param directory
-   Actually a reference to a profile directory where to
-   create the OfflineCache sub-dir.
-@param quota
-   Optional override of the default quota.

 #### Parameters ####